 Centre of Excellence for Space Based Technology in Animal Science

-The Centre is working with mandate to develop and make use of space-based technologies in improvement of live stock sector for improved management and production.
-A new era of space based- technology in animal science will produce cost-effective solutions and innovative technologies to fullfill current needs.
-As such, the climate change and environmental disasters are coming up as a big threat to state and national economies.
-Monitoring environmental changes and analyzing real time data for further climate change model is crucially important in understanding climate change in respect with animal science.
-The centre is working in the direction of centre of excellence in this niche area.
+The Centre is working with the mandate to develop and make use of space-based technologies in the improvement of livestock sector for improved management and production.
+A new era of the space based- technology in animal science will produce cost-effective solutions and innovative technologies to The state current needs.
+As such, climate change and environmental disasters are coming up as a big threat to state and national economies.
+Monitoring environmental changes and analyzing real-time data for further climate change model is crucially important in understanding climate change in respect with animal science.
+The centre is working in the direction of the centre of excellence in this niche area.

 Centre for Disaster Management Technology for Animals